RodrigueMenet/ubi-tasks/README.md

 		* Use coroutines / string generator to share results between the main (UI) and the runner
 		* More input to Opus encoding (currently limited to *big-endian 16-bit signed int 48KHz Stereo PCM*)
 		* Would use cxxopts::results to make more generic any ITask parameter usage
+	* About project further steps
+		* Could be enlarged to to run several tasks by
+			* capturing several -t options with cxxopts
+			* doing several tasks on the -i directory by extending the task runner / task factory
+		* adding sending / decoding / check CRC task
+		* extending directory to network locations

 * What is your feedback on the assignment?
 	* Really enjoyed discovering opus & cxxopts lib!
 Thanks for that!